 Every single tribe that Israel fought against represents an enemy that attacks us.
 Philistine means wallowing in the dust; it's a picture of self-condemnation.
 Midianite means strife.
-Every time the Midianites came to attack, there was strife among the families and people of Israel.

 So, what was the purpose of the Amalekites?
 The etymology of the word Amalekite means people that wring, people that lap.
 And the meaning of the Hebrew word Amal is to toil, pain, sorrow, weariness, wickedness.
 Amalek can also mean warlike.
 Saul's entire kingship was marked with painful war and battles.
 Not once does it say that while he was king the land rested from war.
 Not once!